skyvers/Aged-care/readme.md

 Here the `content query column` provides a `content` column type for content items like image and file attachments.

-Then you will need to provide `defaultQueryName`- "which is the name of the metadata query to use by default wherever lists of document instances may be required" attribute to your resident document in `agedCare.xml` like below:
+You can specify a default query for each document in the module (in the agedCare.xml file ) and this will ensure that wherever a list is shown for this document in your application, you will always get the same query.

+To do this, set defaultQueryName for the Resident document to be the name of our query as shown below:

 ```xml
 <documents>